the-full-stack/fsdl-text-recognizer/README.md

     - They can set their best model to be the official line_predictor model and submit to Gradescope to leaderboard it

 Ideas for things to try:
+- Augment dataset to get highest performance
+- Pre-train on EMnistLines and then fine-tune on IAM
-- More general encoder-decoder architecture (teacher training) -
+- More general encoder-decoder architecture (teacher training)

 ## Lab 6 (30 min)

 - [10 min] Adding CI via CircleCI
+- [10 min] Writing a Dockerfile and pushing it to DockerHub for the CI to use

+## Lab 7 (90 min)

-- [10 min] Running a Flask web app locally
+- [15 min] Running a Flask web app locally

-## Lab 7 (60 min)
+    - show CURLing to it, etc

-- [10 min] Dockerizing the flask web app
+- [10 min] Dockerizing the Flask web app
-- Deploying to lambda
-- Seeing it work on your phone via cursive.ai
+- [15 min] Deploying to lambda: first do it myself, then have everyone do it, and test via CURL
+- [5 min] Have them go to cursive.ai and submit that way
-- Add monitoring dashboard and alarms
+- [10 min] Add monitoring dashboard and alarms

 ## Quick Start